 EAD to Green Card Processing Time

 While processing time to receive an EAD may vary depending on the service center by regulation, the USCIS is allowed up to 90 days to process your EAD application.
-Be aware that having an EAD that is pending does not authorize you to work; the EAD card must actually be approved.
+Be aware that having a pending EAD does not authorize you to work; the EAD card must actually be approved.

 Also, note that there is no premium processing option for employment authorization documents.
 For that reason, planning ahead of time is strongly recommended to avoid any gaps in employment time.
 Consult one of our immigration attorneys to learn more about renewals and processing time.